Hepatitis C remains the most deadly infectious disease in the United States.

 Some have developed liver cancer and other life-threatening hepatitis C-related diseases, CDC officials said.

 However, CDC officials noted that the largest increase in hepatitis C cases is in the 20-to-29 age group.
-They said this is primarily due to an increase in injection drug use associated with the country's opioid epidemic.
+They said this is to an increase in injection drug use associated with the country's opioid epidemic.

 The agency said people who inject drugs are another major contributing factor.